Izapa

+History

 The settlement at Izapa extended over 1.4 miles, making it the largest site in Chiapas.
 The site reached its apogee between 850 BCE and 100 BCE; several archaeologists have theorized that Izapa may have been settled as early as 1500 BCE, making it as old as the Olmec sites of San Lorenzo Tenochtitlán and La Venta.
 Izapa remained occupied through the Early Postclassic period, until approximately 1200 CE.

+Concept of Izapan style

 Due to the abundance of carved Maya stelae and monuments at Izapa, the term "Izapan style" is used to describe similarly executed works throughout the Pacific foothills and highlands beyond, including some found at Takalik Abaj and Kaminaljuyu.

+Economy

 Izapa is located on wet and hilly land made of volcanic soil; it is still fertile for agriculture.
 The weather is very hot and very wet.
 The area around Izapa was a major cacao producing area known as the Soconusco region, which was used by the Aztecs.